 When is a Land Disturbance Permit (LDP) required?

-to determine if a LDP is needed.
+to determine if your project requires a permit.

 What is the review process for getting a LDP or Final Plat Approval?

 - Land Disturbance / Minor Land Disturbance Permits

 - Retaining Wall Permits

 - Single Family

 - Demolition Permits

 - Addition Permit (Home, Patios, Decks, Porches, etc.)